tuannq1606/rubick/README.md

 **Quickstart Your Sites**

-To start Rails built-in web sever WEBrick, you may use the `bin/rails server -b 0.0.0.0` command or alias `rs`.
+To start Rails built-in web sever WEBrick, you may use the `bin/rails server -b 0.0.0.0` command.
 Once you have started the Rails built-in web server, you can access the site via your web browser:

     http://localhost:3000

-To start Hanami built-in web sever WEBrick, you may use the `bundle exec hanami server --host=0.0.0.0` command or alias `hs`.
+To start Hanami built-in web sever WEBrick, you may use the `bundle exec hanami server --host=0.0.0.0`.
 Once you have started the Hanami built-in web server, you can access the site via your web browser:

     http://localhost:2300